Best Microphones for Podcasts

 Also check our our related guide on the best podcast hosting in 2020.

-Types of Podcast Microphone
+Types of Podcast Microphones for Podcasts

 USB Microphone: it works just like any other USB-enabled device; once you connect it into your computer with a recording software like Audacity, you are good to go.

 XLR: these microphones use an XLR cable that plugs into an audio interface, the interface then connects to your computer from a USB.
-They are the best for producing high quality sound but are more expensive.
+They are the best for producing high-quality sound but are more expensive.
 For beginners who want to keep things simple, a USB mic might be more suitable.

 What To Consider Before Buying A Podcast Microphone